fermionprotocol/contracts/README.md

 - `version`: target version to upgrade to (e.g., 1.1.0)
 - `dry-run`: optional flag to simulate the upgrade without actually executing it.
 This is useful to verify that all transactions will pass and estimate gas costs
 - `network`: network to run the upgrade on (must be defined in `hardhat.config.ts`)

+The upgrade process will:

+1. Execute pre-upgrade hooks if available
+2. Deploy new facets with their constructor arguments
+3. Handle selector collisions interactively
+4. Execute diamond cuts to add/replace/remove facets
+5. Execute initialization data if configured
+6. Execute post-upgrade hooks if available
+7. Update the protocol version
+8. Save the new contract addresses

 Example: